 Travelers Who Require Accessibility Assistance: Individuals with disabilities may find accessibility and accommodation very different from the United States.
-Macedonian law requires only that new buildings be accessible to persons with disabilities.
+North Macedonia’s law requires only that new buildings be accessible to persons with disabilities.
 Most public buildings are inaccessible and inconsistent inspection results in construction of new facilities that are not accessible.
 Public transportation for persons with disabilities is very limited.

 Women Travelers: See our travel tips for Women Travelers.

-Medical care in Macedonia varies in quality by location and provider.
+Medical care in North Macedonia varies in quality by location and provider.
 Skopje has four private hospitals that offer services ranging from cardiovascular surgery to pediatric intensive care.
 Quality of care is not equal to U.S. health care.
 Outside Skopje, medical care is substandard, with the exception of trauma services in Ohrid.

 We do not pay medical bills.
-Be aware that U.S. Medicare does not apply overseas.
+Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.
 Visit the U.S. Centers for Disease Control and Prevention for more information on the type of insurance you should consider before you travel overseas.